apache/trafficcontrol/docs/source/api/v12/profile_parameter.rst

 **POST /api/1.2/profiles/name/{:name}/parameters**

     Associate parameters to a profile.
 If the parameter does not exist, create it and associate to the profile.
 If the parameter already exists, associate it to the profile.
-If the parameter already associate the profile, keep the association.
+If the parameter is already associated with the profile, keep the association.
-    If the profile does not exist, the API returns fail.
+    If the profile does not exist, the API returns an error.

     Authentication Required: Yes

     Role(s) Required:  admin or oper.
-If there is parameter's secure equals 1 in the request properties, need admin role.
+If the secure value is 1, the admin role is required.

 	**Request Route Parameters**